miao1007/hexo-filter-kroki/README.md

 ## Features

-* Generate raw/base64/urlencoded svg at compile time, no external css and js required.
+* Generate raw/base64/urlencoded svg at compile time, themes are also supported, no external css and js required.
 * Support [free](https://kroki.io/#install) kroki.io and [self-managed](https://docs.kroki.io/kroki/setup/install/) service.

 ## How Does it work